unifuu/blog/content/posts/grpc_with_go.md

 - It can be faster than REST due to its usage of HTTP/2, which allows for multiplexing multiple requests over a single connection, reducing latency.
 - Protocol Buffers are more compact and efficient to serialize and deserialize compared to JSON, which can lead to lower bandwidth usage.

+### Features

+- Streaming: Both client-side and server-side can be beneficial for real-time data exchange or long-lived connections.

 ## New term

 ### HTTP/2